 Do: Practice floating so you can do it if you fall in or panic.

-Q. What should I do if someone is in trouble in the water or is hurt?
+Q. What should I do if someone is in trouble in the water?

 A. Call 999, call for help.
-DON’T get into the water to try to save somebody as they might pull you under and drown you.
+Fight your instinct to get into the water to try to try to save somebody as they might pull you under and drown you.
 Reach with a stick or throw something that floats instead, and try to calm them down.

 Have the What3Words app on your phone, and know where you are if you need to call for help.

-Do: Call for help, call 999, reach but don’t get in
+Do: Call for help, Call 999, Tell them to float, Throw something that floats, but don’t get in

 Q. Is the water clean, and how would I know?